And 3 Things You Shouldn’t Do

 - SAP’s future only UI which provides a future-proof UI platform

-- Browsers supporting UI5 run Fiori,- Fiori works across all devices*)
+- Browsers supporting UI5 run SAP Fiori,- Fiori works across all devices*)

-- Fiori is browser based -> eliminates software installs
+- SAP Fiori is browser based -> eliminates software installs.

-- Better control over canvas so that developers can control flow and visualize anything they can imagine
+- SAP Fiori Consultants have better control over canvas so that SAP Fiori developers can control flow and visualize anything they can imagine.

 - Mix OLTP with OLAP data allowing you to mix both transactional and business intelligence types of data

 - User experience matches what users expect thus providing an enterprise software experience that has an end-user experience most likely to be adopted

 - SAP ECC has a huge number of screens and transactions --> SAP is rolling out SAP Fiori transactions on a steady basis.
 Standard transaction replacement rate is impressive, so much so, that SAP UI can already be switched off starting with S/4 Hana 1809.
 This makes IT consulting much more productive in that you are able to leverage the continuous improvement efforts of the entire SAP eco-system.